 About the film

-Almost every application pulls data into the cloud, but local-first offers a different approach: the “truth” is stored on the user’s device, works offline and is synchronized with the cloud as an additional copy.
+Almost every application pulls data into the cloud, but local-first offers a different model: the primary copy stays on the user's device, works offline, and synchronizes with the cloud as an additional copy.

-The video shows why cloud-first breaks in real life and explains how local data improves trust, sustainability and user experience.
+The video shows why cloud dependence breaks in real life and explains how local data improves trust, resilience, and user experience.

 Key ideas and insights